 - Biology II

-- Other College prep math and science course
+- Any other college prep math and science courses

 The final portion of the selection process is an interview conducted by the Radiography program Admissions Committee at each affiliate hospital.
 All students will be evaluated on the following: